Kaltsoon/spring-boot-vite-example/README.md

 [![CI](https://github.com/Kaltsoon/spring-boot-vite-example/actions/workflows/ci.yml/badge.svg)](https://github.com/Kaltsoon/spring-boot-vite-example/actions/workflows/ci.yml)

-This is an example of a single-page application implemented with Spring Boot and React.
+This is an example project for a single-page application implemented with Spring Boot and React.
 Vite is used as the frontend build tool.

 ## Usage guide